A skull fracture is a break in a bone surrounding the brain.

 Diagnosis and Treatment

 Skull fractures are usually diagnosed in people with head injury who are undergoing computed tomography (CT).
 CT is better than magnetic resonance imaging (MRI) for diagnosing skull fractures.
+However, testing, such as CT or MRI, is usually done to diagnose brain injury.
+Testing is usually is not necessary to diagnose fractures themselves.

 Most people with skull fractures without brain injury are admitted to the hospital and observed.
 People who develop seizures require anticonvulsants.
 Other than fractures of the base of the skull and depressed skull fractures, most skull fractures require no specific treatment.

-Fractures at the Base of the Skull:
+Fractures at the base of the skull:

 People with a fracture of the base of the skull are admitted to the hospital.
 Bed rest and head elevation are needed until cerebrospinal fluid stops leaking.
 People should avoid blowing their nose because often a sinus near the nose is also fractured.
 If so, blowing the nose can cause air from the nose to spread to other parts of the face or head.
 Most meningeal tears seal up on their own within 48 hours or at least within a week after the injury.
-If cerebrospinal fluid continues to leak, then doctors can sometimes drain the fluid by inserting a small needle in the lower back.
+If cerebrospinal fluid continues to leak, doctors can sometimes drain the fluid by inserting a small needle in the lower back.
 If fluid continues to leak, the leak is closed surgically.

 In this type of fracture, one or more fragments of bone may press inward on the brain, damaging the brain.
 The brain may be exposed to the outside.
 Doctors aim to prevent infection and the formation of abscesses by removing foreign materials and dead tissue and repairing as much of the damage as possible.
 Doctors lift skull fragments back into position and stitch the wound closed.

-Skull Fractures in Children:
+Skull fractures in children:

 In infants who have a skull fracture, the membranes surrounding the brain occasionally protrude through and become trapped by the fracture, forming a fluid-filled sac called a growing fracture or leptomeningeal cyst.
 The sac develops over 3 to 6 weeks and may be the first evidence that the skull was fractured.